 Robotic prostatectomy is one of the most common treatments for prostate cancer.
 It’s minimally invasive, allowing quicker recovery and a reduced risk of complications.
 At Comprehensive Urology in the Beverly Grove neighborhood of Los Angeles, California, the board-certified urologists regularly complete robotic prostatectomies.
 Call the office today to make an appointment or book online to learn more.

-If you develop prostate cancer, your Comprehensive Urology provider might recommend a robotic prostatectomy to relieve uncomfortable symptoms and prevent the disease from spreading.
+If you develop prostate cancer, your Comprehensive Urology provider might recommend this procedure to relieve uncomfortable symptoms and prevent the disease from spreading.
 Treatment is precise, so you can expect smaller incisions and a shorter hospital stay.

 A robotic prostatectomy isn’t performed by a robot.
 Your surgeon’s in control the entire time.
 During treatment, your Comprehensive Urology provider stands at a computer console in the operating suite.